HL7/CardX-HTN-MNG/input/pagecontent/index.md

 | [FHIR Write](https://hackmd.io/@argonaut/SkGWnfQdn) | Specifies FHIR write back capabilities for Vital Signs Observations including Blood Pressure. |
 {:.grid}

-The [Personal Health Device IG](https://build.fhir.org/ig/HL7/phd/) and the [mHealthADE](https://hl7.github.io/fhir-project-mhealth/overview.html) were also considered in an initial landscape analysis of existing standards, however,  these IGs are out of scope for this IG at this time.
+The [Personal Health Device IG](https://build.fhir.org/ig/HL7/phd/) and the [mHealthADE](https://hl7.github.io/fhir-project-mhealth/overview.html) were also considered in an initial landscape analysis.
+These IGs are out of scope for this IG at this time.

 ### Additional External Drivers